Diana Dors: British stardom

-Dors landed the female lead supporting Ronald Shiner in Worm's Eye View (1951), a comedy which was one of the most popular movies of 1951 in Britain; her fee was £250.
+Dors landed the female lead supporting Ronald Shiner in Worm's Eye View (1951), a comedy that was one of the most popular movies of 1951 in Britain; her fee was £250.
 She had a leading role in a TV movie for the BBC, Face to Face (1951) then appeared in two plays – Miranda at Stratford, and Born Yesterday at Henley.
 She auditioned for the lead in Lady Godiva Rides Again and was turned down because it was felt she did not appeal to men and women, but she was given a support role.
 She later said her fee of £750 helped restore her financial situation.

 Dennis Hamilton

-With her boyfriend in jail and having just undergone her first abortion, Dors met Dennis Hamilton Gittins in May 1951 while filming Lady Godiva Rides Again for Rank, a film which has uncredited appearances by Joan Collins, and a four-months pregnant Ruth Ellis.
+With her boyfriend in jail and having just undergone her first abortion, Dors met Dennis Hamilton Gittins in May 1951 while filming Lady Godiva Rides Again for Rank, a film that has uncredited appearances by Joan Collins and Ruth Ellis (then four months pregnant).
 (Dors described herself as "the only sex symbol Britain has produced since Lady Godiva".)
 The couple married five weeks later at Caxton Hall on Monday, 3 July 1951.